AnneCreeYates/portfolio-website/README.md

 My portfolio website.

-Techonlogy used: CSS, HTML, JavaScript...(and we'll see what else)
+Techonlogy used: CSS, HTML, JavaScript, git and  GitHub (and we'll see what else)